nuclio/nuclio/docs/devel/minikube/developing-on-minikube.md

 ## Deploy a custom version of the nuclio services

-The `nuclio.yaml` resource specification that we feed `kubectl apply` with when deploying a released nuclio version always points to controller and playground images fixed to that version.
+The `nuclio.yaml` resource specification that we feed `kubectl apply` with when deploying a released nuclio version always points to controller and dashboard images fixed to that version.
 In our case, we must use a modified version:
 ```sh
 kubectl apply -f https://raw.githubusercontent.com/nuclio/nuclio/development/hack/minikube/resources/devel/nuclio.yaml
 ```
 It differs from the usual `nuclio.yaml` in that:
-1) Controller/playground images are "latest", resulting in the images you pushed in the last step being used
+1) Controller/dashboard images are "latest", resulting in the images you pushed in the last step being used
-2) Controller/playground images are never pulled from Docker Hub
+2) Controller/dashboard images are never pulled from Docker Hub
-3) Playground is told (via an environment variable) not to pull base images when deploying functions (it'll use the images you pushed)
+3) Dashboard is told (via an environment variable) not to pull base images when deploying functions (it'll use the images you pushed)

 You should now have a functional Kubernetes cluster using images built from your local changes, and can test against it to make sure they work as expected.
 Keep in mind when using a locally-built latest `nuctl`, to specify `--no-pull` such that the base images you pushed are used.